Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this study, we considered the characterization of minimal representations of $\enpt$ cycles.
-We described an algorithm to find the unique minimal representation of such graphs that satisfy assumption $(P3)$.
-This assumption assumes that every red clique is represented by a claw-clique.
+We described an algorithm finding the unique minimal representation of a pair of $\enpt$ and $\ept$ graphs that satisfy assumption $(P3)$, i.e. every red clique is represented by a claw-clique.
+Through this algorithm we characterized the representations of $\enpt$ cycles as broken planar tours with cherries.
 We have shown that there is no efficient algorithm to achieve this goal in general (i.e. without this assumption) unless $\textsc{P}=\textsc{NP}$.

-Through this algorithm we characterized such representations as broken planar tours with cherries.
-Note that if we allow red edge-cliques, the is not necessarily a planar tour.
+Note that if we allow red edge-cliques, the representation is not necessarily a planar tour.
 The first such representation is a non-planar tour whose $\enpt$ graph is a cycle.
 Another example is depicted in Figure \ref{fig:eptn-monster-cycle}.
 This representation is not a tour since the set of its ``long'' paths does not define a cyclic permutation of the leaves of the tree.